The Perfect 10 Day Italy Itinerary

 Day 9 - Walking Tour, Gondola Ride in the Grand Canal

 Gondola rides aren't cheap, but they sure are worth it!
-If you share with a bigger group you might be able to save a little, but try not to miss this experience if you can!
+If you share with a bigger group you might be able to save a little.
+If you're only planning to stay two days in Venice try not to miss this experience if you can!

 Free walking tours are a great way to get to know a bit more about this city.
 It's fascinating to learn about the architecture and the famous buildings here!

 Day 10 - Piazza San Marco, Saint Mark's Basilica, Doge's Palace

 Piazza San Marco area is probably the most touristy part of Venice, but for good reason.
 Saint Mark's Basilica and Doge's Palace so make sure you check them out!

 Check out these articles on our other favorite European Destinations: